Freelancer-Protocol/docs/index.md

 nav_order: 0
 ---

+# Freelancer Protocol enables freelancers and their clients to trade deliverable against payment, outside of freelancer platforms.
+It is simple of use, free and fair to both parties.

+Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+{: .fs-6 .fw-300 }

+It is simple of use, free and fair to both parties.

+{.fs-2 }

 ## Introduction

 Freelancing needs a Protocol enables freelancers and their clients to trade deliverable against payment, outside of freelancer platforms.
 It is simple of use, free and fair to both parties.